artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 The couple climbs up from the fog and darkness, but fate ordained that the secret of right and wrong would remain in Hades, and the musician can not help but look back upon the beautiful face of his wife.
 Woe is she!
 Woe is the musician!
 Woe is our scribe, who never repented from his love of writing!

-Do you think, if this secret dialogue were smuggled to Thrace, that it would merely remind me of what I already know?
+If this secret dialogue were smuggled to Thrace, do you think that it would merely remind me of what I already know?
 Keep in mind that I’ve had the very same questions that our scribe asked Ptahhotep.

 <span class="sc">Socrates:</span> I would like to ask whether your scholars dug up a scroll with this story, but you are the one asking me questions, and so I’ll keep the goal of our conversation in mind.

 We yearn for an absolute moral standard—this is because our souls, in past lives, must have been given Ptahhotep’s secrets.
 In this sense, then, the dialogue only reminds you of secret knowledge deep in your soul.
 In a more immediate sense, the dialogue _would_ be teaching you something new.
 Thus, I concede that the written word can do more than remind you of what you already know.
-However, even if the written word can sow the seeds of knowledge, dialectic is still a more able farmer
+However, even if the written word can sow the seeds of knowledge, dialectic is still a more able farmer.

 <span class="sc">Dijon:</span> Why do you say that?